ganirockz/itopia/README.md

 # itopia
-a counity app to share and give away stuff
+a coumnity app to share and give away stuff the app bult for the hacathon hosted in freshdesk chennai